manukoli1986/tf_consul_aws/README.md

 > I have also faced some issue during the code creation.
 Hope it may help you when you do it at your end.

 * Let's start !!!
 1. Setup your AWS account and get Access and Secret key and integrate it with "aws cli configure" command.
-So that terrafrom can start contacting with cloud provider via cli mode.
+So that terraform can start contacting with cloud provider via cli mode.
 2. Below are the listed file which consist code of deploying consul cluster which will be provisioned on EC2 (t2.micro).
 I am running consul on container to save my time and joining rest of the nodes as well using EC2's private IP. instances.tf  -- Instance specifications main.tf -- Executioner file